omegaml/omegaml/docs/source/devguide/custom.rst

 Custom development
 ------------------

-Custom development for omega|ml is available for the following extensions:
+Custom development for omega-ml is available for the following extensions:

 * storage backend & mixins - process and store new data types
 * model backend - integrate other machine learning frameworks or custom algorithms